OerdBej/Weather-Wise-2.0/README.md

 ## 📌 Notes

-This is **Weather Wise 2.0**, a solo refactor and redesign of the original group project.
-It features a full migration to TypeScript, improved UI/UX, and a much cleaner, more scalable codebase.
+This is **WeatherActive**, a modern weather application that helps users plan activities based on weather conditions.
+It features a full TypeScript implementation, intuitive UI/UX, and a clean, scalable codebase.

 ### 🛡️ Security Considerations